 Make yourself a strong candidate

-A strong GPA is important when applying for scholarships but it's not the only factor!
-Get involved, gain valuable experience by participating in Clubs and Organizations, Volunteer Activities, MC Honors Programs, join the community college Honor Society Phi Theta Kappa, or Co-op/Internship.
+A strong GPA is important when applying for scholarships but it's not the only factor.
+Get involved, gain valuable experience by participating in MC Clubs and Organizations, Volunteer Activities, enroll in MC Honors Programs, join the community college Honor Society Phi Theta Kappa, or get involved in a co-op/Internship.

 Pay attention to eligibility criteria